astropy/astropy/docs/coordinates/frames.rst

           ( 85.42187335, 89.69297997)]]>

 ..
 Note::
-   One sees that frames without data have a ``shape`` that is determined by their frame attributes.
-For frames with data the ``shape`` always is that of the data; any non-scalar attributes are broadcast to have matching shape (as can be seen for ``obstime`` in the last line above).
+   Frames without data have a ``shape`` that is determined by their frame attributes.
+For frames with data, the ``shape`` always is that of the data;
+   any non-scalar attributes are broadcast to have matching shapes (as can be seen for ``obstime`` in the last line above).

 Transforming between Frames